1kastner/conflowgen/docs/background.rst

 #.
 Last, the destination of the container is determined.
    This step is only executed for those containers that are loaded on a vessel or train for which the next destinations (ports or intermodal terminals) have been provided.

+There is no concept of handling times, neither at the interfaces nor in the yard.
+Determining these will be the task of the simulation or optimization model using this data.

 Output Data
 ~~~~~~~~~~~